davhunt/instruments/psb/readme.md

 ## PSB (Prosocial Behavior Survey)

 ### Versions
 The PSB questionnaires are currently on the original release.
 The NDCLab versions were extracted from the [ABCD youth questionnaire](https://nda.nih.gov/data_structure.html?short_name=abcd_psb01) and the [ABCD parent questionnaire](https://nda.nih.gov/data_structure.html?short_name=psb01), both extracted from the NIMH Data Archive in January 2023.
-Instructions for all versions were extracted from PDFs shared directly by researchers involved in the ABCD study.
+Instructions for all versions were extracted from PDFs shared directly by researchers involved in the ABCD study and were modified for online data collection (“mark the box” > “select the option”).
 | Audience | Language |
 | :--  | :--  |
 | child self report | English  |